Hands-On Relay School 2026 Key Dates

 • Choose six (6) Concurrent Open Lectures to attend.

-• Attend the Monday and Tuesday PM and all day Wednesday and Thursday lectures.
+• Attend the Monday and Tuesday PM and all day Wednesday and Thursday Lectures.

 • Attend the Friday Feature Lecture Presentations.